Beau Belga

-Beau Michael Vincent Esparrago Belga (born November 30, 1986) is a Filipino professional basketball player for the Rain or Shine Elasto Painters of the Philippine Basketball Association.
+Beau Michael Vincent Esparrago Belga (born November 30, 1986) is a Filipino professional basketball player for the Rain or Shine Elasto Painters of the Philippine Basketball Association (PBA).
 He is also an assistant coach for the UST Growling Tigers of the University Athletic Association of the Philippines (UAAP).

 Early life

 Belga was born and raised in Gubat, Sorsogon and is the eldest among the three siblings.
 His father was a family driver while his mother was a housewife.
 At a young age, he helped his grandmother sell balut, penoy, and other goods.
 He finished his high school education in Sorsogon.
 As a kid, he was very thin and was often bullied; as a way of escape, he focused his attention on basketball.

 College career

 He decided to go to Manila and study at Philippine Christian University.
 He was recruited to play for the PCU Dolphins by the school's swimming coach while he was playing billiards with his friends.
 While at PCU, he, along with future PBA stars Gabby Espinas and Jayson Castro, helped the team win its first ever NCAA title against host school University of Perpetual Help Altas in 2004.